Giant pandas are one of the most exciting animals to watch on camera.

 These cute creatures have a face only a mother could love-literally!

-All you need is an internet connection to watch giant panda cam live from China anytime day or night.
+You only need an internet connection to watch the giant panda cam live from China anytime, day or night.

 Check this page if you are interested to know all about Giant Panda.

-There are four different camera angles that allow viewers from around the world to see what’s going on in this remote corner of China as if they were right there in person!
+Four different camera angles allow viewers worldwide to see what’s happening in this remote corner of China as if they were in person!

 The camera shows baby pandas playing, eating bamboo shoots and leaves, rolling around on their backs-you name it!